Distracted Driving Accidents in Oklahoma

 Oklahoma City Car Accident Attorney

-There are three main types of distractions that driver's participate
+There are three main types of distractions that driver's participate in while driving:

 - Manual distractions